Mortgage Comparison Calculator

 Use this mortgage comparison calculator to compare two mortgage offers side by side before you choose a lender, refinance option, or loan term.
 Start with loan amount, interest rate, and term for Option A and Option B, then add advanced costs when you want a fuller housing payment estimate.

-This page is written mainly for United States mortgage shoppers because US loan estimates often include closing costs, escrow, PMI, taxes, insurance, and lender fees.
-Users in the United Kingdom, Canada, Australia, and similar markets can still use it for planning, but local costs, terms, and lender rules may differ.
+This page focuses mainly on United States mortgage shoppers because US loan estimates often include closing costs, escrow, PMI, taxes, insurance, and lender fees.
+People in the United Kingdom, Canada, Australia, and similar markets can still use it for planning, but local costs, terms, and lender rules may differ.

 Enter realistic numbers, review the monthly cost and full term cost, then test one change at a time.
 This helps you see whether a lower rate, shorter term, higher fee, or extra monthly principal payment actually creates the better mortgage option.